morgannewellsun/Reverse-Conway/kaggle/README.md

 ### Folder Overview

-The `Reverse-Conway/input` folder contains copies of pretrained moels found in `Reverse-Conway/pretrained_models`.
+The `Reverse-Conway/input` folder contains copies of pretrained models found in `Reverse-Conway/pretrained_models`.
 It is also used by the Kaggle framework as the location of evaluation data.

 The `Reverse-Conway/working` folder contains notebooks/scripts.